Seansteezy/STEEZY.AI/README.md

 ## ⚡ Features
 - **AI-Powered Responses** – Smart and engaging replies
-- **Customizable Commands** – Personalize Steezy AI to fit your needs
+- **Customizable Commands** – Personalize Steezy.AI to fit your needs
 - **Multi-Platform Support** – Works on Discord, Telegram, and more
 - **Fast & Lightweight** – Optimized for speed and efficiency
-- **Open Source** – Feel free to contribute and enhance Steezy AI
+- **Open Source** – Feel free to contribute and enhance Steezy.AI

 ---